 No, the problem is that as political theories go, this one is rather vague.
 Now that might not be a bad thing.
-But it’s still vague.
+However, it’s still vague.

-The Prime Minister’s speech yesterday was as much a question and answer session as a formal speech.
+The Prime Minister’s Big Society speech yesterday was as much a question and answer session as a formal speech.
 In fact the questions and their answers occupied as much time, if not more, than the speech itself.
+So far, so good.

 The introduction to his speech underlined how people are talking about the Big Society.
-And that’s a good thing.
-Most people don’t discuss a politician’s big ideas.
-The Big Society is different…it does inspire discussion.
+And of course that’s a good thing.
+Most people don’t discuss a politician’s big ideas. but, the Big Society is different.
+Because it does inspire discussion.

 With that acknowledged, the Prime Minister set to his task.
-We were treated to a lot of repetition from the start…
+So, he treated us to a lot of repetition from the start…

 whether it is broken families or whether it is some communities breaking down; whether it is the level of crime, the level of gang membership; whether it’s problems of people stuck on welfare, unable to work; whether it’s the sense that some of our public services don’t work for us.